uk-gov-mirror/ONSdigital.es-GenData/README.md

 | `max`          | the highest value to use for those responses, exclusive (Int)                                                               |

 ## Region List file
 This must be a csv file listing region codes, usually just 2 letters.
-Each region is given it's own line like this:
+Each region is given its own line like this:

     AA,
     BB,
     ...,
     ZZ

 Longer codes are allowed by this script but may not be compatible with the code run of the sample file produces.
 Note that there is no header for this table.

 ## Enterprise List file
 This must be a csv file listing enterprise names and 10 digit enterprise ids.
-Each of those pairs is on it's own row like this:
+Each of those pairs is on its own row like this:

-    Alice Apples, 1000000001
+    Apples with Alice, 1000000001
-    Bob Bannans, 1000000002
+    Bannans by Bob, 1000000002
     ...
-    Zack Zucchinis, 9999999999
+    Zucchinis from Zack, 9999999999

 Enterprise names have only been tested to contain letters a-zA-Z and spaces, but other characters may work too.
 The id has to be numeric made of 10 digits (0-9) and can not start with a '0'.

 ## Output file
 This will be produced by the script.
 Please specify a file name and location that the script can write to.

 **Warning:** this script **will overwrite** the file you specify, if making multiple files make sure to change this argument or make a copy of this file in a safe location between executions.